victornedelchev/handtime/README.md

 - [x] Show edit and delete buttons if you are owner
 - [x] Add route guards
 - [x] Add Loader component
+- [x] Add digital clock in the header